Huegoxaga/notes/finance/README.md

 #### Coupon Structures

 - a plain vanilla bond where coupon is paid regularly and the full par value returned on maturity
+- zero coupon
+- fixed coupon
+- floating rate notes

 #### Types of Fixed Income Indexes

+- Aggregate or broad market indices - it represent the broad market of fixed income securities of a geographic region
+  - The Bloomberg Barclays US Aggregate Bond Index is a single country aggregate index, it comprises more than 9200 U.S. based securities, including US Treasury, government related corporate bonds under various business sectors and various types of asset backed securities
+- Indexes can be created the track securites from a certain market sector
+  - market sector can be categorized into
+    - government
+    - government agency
+    - corporate - it can be further categoized by the business sector that it operates in, the energy, finance, health care or the technology sector
+    - structured finance - it creates structured securities like asset backed securities and collateral debt obligations
+- Indexes can group securities based on the style with determined by
+  - Credit quality of the security - it can be broadly classified as
+    - investment grade - those with a standard investment rating of BBB or better
+    - non-investment grade - also known as high yield securities
+  - The time to maturity
+- Some indices may also choose to distinguish themselves based on other characteristics, like
+  - Coupon structure and coupon rates
+  - Embedded options such as convertibility to common stock, callable, and putable options
+- Some indices use a combination of the above characteristics
+  - The Markit iBoxx Euro Liquid High-Yield Bond Index that tracks only euro denominated corporate bonds which are non-investment grade.
+It does not track bonds that have maturity greater than 10 years or zero coupon bonds, convertible and putable bonds are also excluded
+- Issues with the construction of fixed income indices
+  - securities are issued not just by firms, but also by governments and government agencies.
+Each of these entities may also issue various types of fixed income securities, selecting securities that can meaningfully represent such a wide market may not be easy
+  - Bonds mature and must be replaced in fixed income indices, turnover is high in fixed income indices
+  - Illiquidity, a lack of recent trades may require index providers to estimate the value of some securities from recent prices of securities with similar characteristics
+- Challenges for portfolio managers
+  - Illiquidity results in a high transaction costs
+  - High turnover make it hard and even more expensive to replicate

 ### Equity